 It is also possible to ensure your devices are always protected with the real-time 24/7 monitoring potential of AI tools and take action against any attackers by launching a counter strategy.

 With AI solutions, upgrading your cybersecurity systems with intelligent process automation can free your security team’s time and allow them to focus on more critical tasks.
-You can automate entire processes with AI models, from analysing the threat landscape to detecting potential threats and even taking actions to safeguard your cyber defence systems.
+You can automate entire processes with AI models, from analyzing the threat landscape to detecting potential threats and even taking actions to safeguard your cyber defense systems.

 This type of automation is compelling because it allows businesses to scale their operations and save time while ensuring their customer base and data transfers are always secure.
 When companies can stay one step ahead of potential threat actors, it reduces the chances of data breaches and other cyber attacks.